 1 ripe avocado, peeled and cubed

-- Return puréed soup to pot and add 1 tsp of dill, sherry or vinegar, salt, pepper, and yogurt.
-Whisk to thoroughly blend.
+- Return pureed soup to pot and add 1 tsp of dill, sherry or vinegar, salt, pepper, and yogurt.
+Whisk to blend thoroughly.

 - Cover and refrigerate soup until chilled, about 2-3 hours.